 You can use the method properties to override the property settings specified on the authentication class.
 For example, you might want to use the authentication class for multiple companies, but use a slightly different login page that is customized with the company’s logo.
 You can use the same authentication class, create a different method for each company, and use the JSP property to specify the appropriate login page for each company.

-For information about the available properties for the basic and form classes, see Section 3.2.2, Specifying Common Class Properties
+For information on the available properties for the basic and form classes, see Section 3.2.2, Specifying Common Class Properties

 The Radius classes have the following additional properties that can be set on the method: